-- golf course to serve as an amenity of the Manele Bay Hotel. - northwest of the Property.
+- 122. The Property is proposed to be developed as a golf course to serve as an amenity of the Manele Bay Hotel. - northwest of the Property.
 Sewage from the golf course activities will be disposed of through the wastewater system for the Manele Project District.
 The domestic water supply will be tapped off from the water distribution system constructed for the Manele Project District.
 Power requirements can be supplied by Maui Electric Company.
 Police and fire protection will be provided by the units at Lanai City. - 124.
 The topography of the Property is satisfactory with slopes of 10% to 20%.
 The natural drainage pattern toward the gulches will be retained, and given the topography of the area of the Property, flooding is unlikely.